falb79/Fake-Reveal/README.md

 We present Fake-Reveal, an AI-powered platform dedicated to detecting and revealing deepfake videos.

-It analyzes video content using advanced deep learning models to identify subtle inconsistencies in lip movements and facial features.
+It analyzes video content using advanced deep learning models to identify subtle inconsistencies in lip movements and audio.
 The primary goal is to provide a reliable tool for verifying video authenticity, helping both researchers and the public combat fake media content.

 ## Prerequisites: